 New Hampshire resident dies after testing positive for mosquito-borne encephalitis virus

-New Hampshire health authorities say an adult resident who tested positive for the mosquito-borne eastern equine encephalitis virus has died
+New Hampshire health authorities are reporting the death of a person who tested positive for the mosquito-borne eastern equine encephalitis virus

 A New Hampshire resident who tested positive for the mosquito-borne infection eastern equine encephalitis virus has died, health authorities in the state said.